GatherSpot/MobileApp/README.md

 - - draft events
 - - use of NFC to identify and verify members joining the event
 - - keep track of events date in a calendar that can be accessed in the app without connection

-## Pitch

-Why ?
-- pannels
-- an alternative to instagram, facebook
-- not sure about the event location ? get navigation info to the event
-- fear of missing out

-Link with SwEnt ?
-- as the prefered media by the young
-- a tool box, interactivity

 ## Planned features v2